 - Made specific changes to some permit parking areas to create consistency of time restrictions across the whole area, to the extent possible, to make use and enforcement easier.

-- Merged specific permit parking areas, specifically around the University of Saint Thomas, to make use and enforcement easier.
+- Merged areas 16 and 17 to make use and enforcement easier.

 Ordinance Changes (Passed August 2018)